intake/intake/docs/source/catalog.rst

     parameters:
       name:
-        description: human-readable text for what this parameter means
+        description: name to use  # human-readable text for what this parameter means
-        type: optional, one of bool, str, int, float, list[str], list[int], list[float], datetime
+        type: str  # optional, one of bool, str, int, float, list[str], list[int], list[float], datetime
-        default: optional, value to assume if user does not override
+        default: normal  # optional, value to assume if user does not override
-        allowed: optional, list of values that are OK, for validation
+        allowed: ["normal", "strange"]  # optional, list of values that are OK, for validation
-        min: optional, minimum allowed, for validation
+        min: "n"  # optional, minimum allowed, for validation
-        max: optional, maximum allowed, for validation
+        max: "t"  # optional, maximum allowed, for validation

 A parameter, not to be confused with an :term:`argument`, can have one of two uses: